 Greg Moore is the FY2018 Past Chair of the CI Young Professionals Council and a Governor on the CI Board of Governors.
 He is Capital Projects Manager at The Citadel in Charleston, South Carolina, where he manages capital design and construction projects across campus.
 For the past 8 years he has supported Department of Defense projects in various roles, including bidding, design and construction.
 View LinkedIn profile.

 LeAnne Napolillo is a Vice President and Program Manager at HNTB.
 She has substantial experience in program management, overseeing complex construction of FHWA major projects.
-She is the current CI Past President.
+She currently serves as a Governor on the CI Board of Governors.
 View LinkedIn profile.

 Tony Puntin has worked in the civil engineering industry with a focus on transportation-related design and project management for more than 23 years and is currently an Associate at BETA Group, Inc. in Manchester, NH.
 He is a past president of the ASCE New Hampshire Section, served on ASCE’s Board of Direction and currently serves as the ASCE Presidential Appointee on the Construction Institute Board of Governors.
 View LinkedIn profile.